sequelize/sequelize/docs/docs/models.md

 ### Validators and`allowNull`

-Since `v1.7.0` if a particular field of a model is set to allow null &lpar;with `allowNull: true`&rpar; and that value has been set to `null` &comma; its validators do not run&period; This means you can&comma; for instance&comma; have a string field which validates its length to be at least 5 characters&comma; but which also allows`null`&period;
+If a particular field of a model is set to allow null &lpar;with `allowNull: true`&rpar; and that value has been set to `null` &comma; its validators do not run&period; This means you can&comma; for instance&comma; have a string field which validates its length to be at least 5 characters&comma; but which also allows`null`&period;

 ### Model validations

-Since `v1.7.0` &comma; validations can also be defined to check the model after the field-specific validators&period; Using this you could&comma; for example&comma; ensure either neither of `latitude` and `longitude` are set or both&comma; and fail if one but not the other is set&period;
+Validations can also be defined to check the model after the field-specific validators&period; Using this you could&comma; for example&comma; ensure either neither of `latitude` and `longitude` are set or both&comma; and fail if one but not the other is set&period;

 Model validator methods are called with the model object's context and are deemed to fail if they throw an error&comma; otherwise pass&period; This is just the same as with custom field-specific validators&period;